Barbora Krejčíková career statistics

 2024 Wimbledon Championships, beating five higher seeded players including Danielle Collins (11th), Jeļena Ostapenko (13th), Elena Rybakina (4th), and Jasmine Paolini (7th) along the way.

-At the Grand Slam level, she has a total of 12 titles: 2 in singles, 7 in doubles, and 3 in mixed doubles as of July 2024.
+At the Grand Slam tournament-level, she has a total of 12 titles: two in singles, seven in doubles, and three in mixed doubles as of June 2026.
 She completed her "Career Grand Slam" in doubles by winning the 2022 US Open alongside Siniaková.
-By winning this title, she did not only collect all grand slams but also achieved "Career Golden Slam" and "Career Super Slam" at the same time.
+By winning this title, she did not only collect all major titles but also achieved "Career Golden Slam" and "Career Super Slam" at the same time.
 Achieving this alongside Siniaková, they became the second women's pair (and the third and fourth women overall, after Gigi Fernández and Pam Shriver) to complete this goal.